Griefer: Industry response

 Many Minecraft servers have rules against griefing.
 In Minecraft freebuild servers, griefing is often the destruction of another player's build, and in other servers the definition ranges, but almost all servers recognize griefing as harassment.
 Most servers use temporary bans for minor and/or first-time incidents, and indefinite bans from the server for more serious and/or repeat offences.
 While many servers try to fight this, other servers, like 2b2t, allow griefing as part of the gameplay.

-By the early 2020s, Grand Theft Auto Online has experienced a drastic increase in griefing, due in part to the emergence of bugs and better money-making opportunities.
+By the early 2020s, Grand Theft Auto Online had experienced a drastic increase in griefing, due in part to the emergence of bugs and better money-making opportunities.
 Common griefing techniques within the game abuse passive mode and trivially accessible weaponized vehicles.
 Developer Rockstar has implemented measures such as a longer cool-down on passive mode, patching invincibility glitches, and removing passive mode from weaponized vehicles in recent updates.
 In addition, the game also features a reputation system that, in effect, after excessive "bad sport point" accumulation, will mark players as "bad sports", allowing them to only play in lobbies with other "bad sports".
-Such points are either accumulated over time or gained within a certain time frame and are acquired by actions such as destroying another player's personal vehicle, or quitting jobs early.
+Such points are either accumulated over time or gained within a certain time frame and are acquired by actions such as destroying another player's personal vehicle or quitting jobs early.
 This is one of the more controversial features of the game, as some point out flaws such as the game not considering if destruction of a vehicle was self-defense.

 Bethesda Softworks Games, a division of ZeniMax Media Inc., has a clear code of conduct that does not allow griefing, as indicated in section 3.2.
 Whether this has any effect is debatable, with numerous forum posts about ongoing griefing behaviour.
-Because the boilerplate response to generating a ticket about such a player, contains the clause "Please note, to protect individual privacy, we do not disclose the outcome of our investigation.", there is unfortunately no transparency to indicate whether violations to the code of conduct (by griefing) are taken seriously by Bethesda/ZeniMax.
+Because the boilerplate response to generating a ticket about such a player contains the clause "Please note, to protect individual privacy, we do not disclose the outcome of our investigation.", there is no transparency to indicate whether violations of the code of conduct (by griefing) are taken seriously by Bethesda/ZeniMax.

-Fallout 76 attempted to discourage players from griefing by marking them as wanted criminals, which one can get a reward for killing.
+Fallout 76 attempted to discourage players from griefing by marking them as wanted criminals, for which one can get a reward for killing.
 Wanted players cannot see any other players on the world map, and must rely on their normal player view.
-However, this has instead become another mechanism to engage in griefing, by luring other players into PvP, in which they largely have no chance to survive because of the perk loadout and weapons used by the griefer.
+However, this has instead become another mechanism to engage in griefing by luring other players into PvP, in which they largely have no chance to survive because of the perk loadout and weapons used by the griefer.
 An example of this is by breaking resource locks in a player camp, which will make the griefer wanted, with the hope that the camp owner will find them to retaliate, and thereby initiate PvP with the griefer.